NeoVertex1/MIS/readme.md

 If you feel like solving a "problem" [here](https://github.com/toymathematician/toy-mathematics/blob/main/mis_time_breakdown.md) is the current problem im working on for this project.

+For code, you can go here for facy graphis or here for test suits.

 Our first proposal and contribution:

 # Morphing Infinity Spiral (MIS)